osama-abuabdullha/AlamofireRSSParser/README.md

 ```
  wherever you're using it.

-**Note:  Since Alamofire is a dependency for AlamofireRSSParser, make sure you don't also include Alamofire in your Podile.**
+**Note:  Since Alamofire is a dependency for AlamofireRSSParser, make sure you don't also include Alamofire in your Podfile.**

 ### Manually